azmec/azmec/README.md

 ### Hi there :wave:, I'm Aldats!

-I'm an undergraduate programmer and an enthusiast digital, interactive solutions in education.
+I'm an undergraduate programmer and an enthusiast of digital, interactive solutions in education.

 #### Learning :open_book:
 Currently, I'm working on improving my foundations in game design and programming and focusing on academic work.
 Other than that: